 The good news is that if you share a love of wine, the couple in question will be delighted to receive a more thoughtful gift with a personal touch.

 Follow these four tips to pick the perfect addition to even the most sophisticated wine couple’s at-home bar.

 Wedding registries used to be lists handwritten by the mothers of the couple.
 Wedding guests then learned of gift ideas over the phone, during family gatherings and in handwritten letters.
 Nowadays, we’ve been conditioned to look at a website or ask a salesperson at a big box store what the registry lists.
 It’s not personal and not as much fun.

 Pay homage to the olden days and make a phone call to the couples’ parents.
 Ask if if they might need to getting their storage in order, accessorizing their wine collection with better entertaining pieces, or really just need to get the basic necessities down so they can begin to enjoy wine together at home.

 Storage is one of the biggest barriers between wine lovers and wine collectors.
 Helping a couple make heads or tails of their storage dilemma is a perfect first step for you, the gift giver.
 Start by helping them make the most of their space, while also giving them a gift that they may not have thought of buying themselves.

 Perhaps an elegant, yet compact wine bar will do the trick if their one-bedroom loft is tight on space.
 If the couple enjoys entertaining, consider a bar cart for them to display their best wines, liquors and accessories.

 A larger wine cabinet might work well if they’re moving into a larger space after the wedding.
 If the couple plans to buy or build a house after they get married, consider a gift certificate toward housing an intricate wine cellar in one of the rooms.
-Or, gift them an elegant serving station with the upscale Casablanca Wine Bar.
+Or, gift them an elegant serving station with the upscale Kenwood Wine Bar.